lwalma/thesis-guide-pilot/book/5b-specifying-ai-use.md

 ## Step 2: Log all your uses of GenAI

 If you are allowed to use GenAI, make sure you keep track of all the ways you use AI while writing your thesis.
 Include the tools you used as well as the prompts so you can report this in your thesis or refer back to it later to see how you used the tools.
-You should document the prompts used with AI tools for your records.
 The prompts can be included where the AI use is disclosed, or elsewhere as appropriate, such as in an appendix or supplemental material.

 ```{admonition} Careful
 :class: caution